TRIP-Lab/itinerum-mobile-api-docs/source/index.html.md

 }
 ```

 This endpoint records times when a user is prompted about a trip end, but chooses to continue their trip and dismisses the prompt.
 Cancelled prompts are mutually exclusive events from answered prompts and should never share UUIDs.
-Previously submitted cancelled prompts can be upgraded by submitting an answered prompt set with the same UUID.
+Previously submitted cancelled prompts will be upgraded automatically by submitting an answered prompt set with the same UUID.

 ### HTTP Request